Help us improve your experience.

 Learn how to install Junos OS on SRX Series Firewalls using a TFTP server from the boot loader.
 This process includes prerequisites, U-Boot updates, and step-by-step installation procedures.

-You can install Junos OS using the Trivial File Transfer Protocol (TFTP) method.
-The device is shipped with Junos OS loaded on the primary boot device.
-During Junos OS installation from the loader, the device retrieves the Junos OS package from a TFTP server.
+The SRX300 line of Firewalls are shipped with Junos OS loaded on the primary boot device.
+During Junos OS installation from the bootloader, the device retrieves the Junos OS package from a TFTP server.
 The internal media are then formatted, and the Junos OS image is installed.

 • Install Junos OS on the device for the first time.

 • Recover the system from a file system corruption.
-Installation from a TFTP server can only be performed using the first onboard Ethernet interface.
+You can install Junos OS from a TFTP server by using only the first onboard Ethernet interface.
 Installation from the loader-over-TFTP method does not work reliably over slow speeds or large latency networks.

 • You have access to the TFTP server with the Junos OS package to be installed.

 • The TFTP server supports BOOTP or DHCP.
-If the TFTP server does not support BOOTP or DHCP, you must set the environment variables before performing the installation from the TFTP server.
+If the TFTP server does not support BOOTP or DHCP, you must set the environment variables before installing the software from the TFTP server.

 • Functional network connectivity exists between the device and the TFTP server over the first onboard Ethernet interface.